I Survived Thyroid Cancer—but Dealing With the Side Effects Has Been Harder Than I Ever Imagined

 As vain as it sounds, gaining weight was the toughest side effect of my journey.
 I had always been small-boned and fit.
 I prided myself on eating clean and exercising.
 As a mother, I wanted to be in shape, racing Jack around the track and hiking up hills with him and Lucy.
 And yes, as a single woman, I wanted to look a certain way—not skinny, but the way I did before cancer.
 Instead, I found myself pathetically crying in my closet in a pile of size 2 jeans that no longer fit.

-This past summer was the four-year anniversary of my diagnosis.
-In July, I found out that there were no tumor markers in my blood, and if all continues to go well, I'll be considered officially cured in 2019.
+Summer 2018 was the four-year anniversary of my diagnosis.
+In July, I found out that there were no tumor markers in my blood, and if all continues to go well, I'll be considered officially cured this year.
 I did a happy dance when I got my latest test results.
 I also decided to make some changes so the physical and mental side effects of not having a thyroid would be easier to handle.

 Because my spirits were iffy, I joined a cancer survivor support group.
 It turned out to be the best thing I did since getting sick.
 I met people who had thyroid cancer and other types; I learned first-hand that we are all going through the same medication side effects, like bloating and mood swings.
 After the first meeting, I made some notes in my iPhone and stuck to them like they were the holy grail.

 I also committed to exercising at a challenging pace for an hour every single day.
 I joined a barre class and made new friends.
 Jack plays soccer, so I've started doing regular soccer drills with him.
 We also play tennis and always take the stairs in our apartment complex.
 Jack has been a terrific cheerleader, and Lucy is an excellent motivator too as my hiking and walking buddy.